sistemicorp/p01-upyrpc/README.md

         return self._verify_single_cmd_ret(c)
 ```
 This pattern is used for most commands that will return right away with a result.

+So in a nutshell, the example code in the Usage section above is all you need to send commands to the
+PyBoard as a slave to the PC.

 ### Long Running Target Tasks